EndPointCorp/end-point-blog/2020/11/30/automating-data-entry-with-quickbooks-desktop-sdk.html.md

 ```

 In this case we're limiting the amount of customers in the response to 50.
 Each request is a unique object with different properties, but many of the requests that *receive* data from QuickBooks provide a filter object that can be used to control the data that's included in the response.

+### Conclusion

+The **Quickbooks Desktop SDK** makes it simple to move data around between your application and your company's Quickbooks installation.
+If you end up doing extensive work with the SDK, I'd recommend wrapping the `QBSessionManager` in a new class that can convert the responses into a `List<IResponse>`.
+This way, you can easily get any response you want by its type in a single line using a LINQ `Where` query.

+If you have any questions about the SDK, feel free to leave a comment!

 ### Further Reading